 One of the biggest benefits of an emergency fund is the peace of mind and financial stability it can provide.

 If you’re already short on cash, even a single unexpected expense could adversely affect your overall financial health.

 The 2019 Federal Reserve report on the economic well-being of U.S. households indicates that among those who could not cover an unexpected $400 expense with cash, the most common alternative methods include carrying a balance on a credit card or borrowing money from friends and family.

-Don’t feel overwhelmed if six months’ worth of living expenses feels like an unattainable goal right now.
+Don’t feel overwhelmed if saving six months of living expenses feels like an unattainable goal right now.
 Start small.

 Especially in the midst of a crisis, it’s OK to work slowly but surely toward a modest goal designed to help you reach the other side on solid footing.

 “The most important aspect of an emergency fund is in its name,” Schlesinger says.
 “It’s there for you in an emergency.”

 Take the time to personalize your savings goal and establish your fund using strategies that work for your own budget and financial situation.
 Establishing an emergency fund and continuing its growth over time can help you feel more secure during times of uncertainty and better prepared for your financial future.

 Continue this guide to learn more about where to stash your emergency fund, how to determine a savings goal, and alternatives to consider when facing hardship.